 Social media is an immediate medium.
 People expect information posted quickly, which is sometimes difficult in a large organization prone to checking and re-checking or deciding things by committee.
-A small amount of accurate information provided in a timely manner via social media channels can be much more valuable than a more extensive report delivered too late to be of any use.
+A small amount of accurate information provided promptly via social media channels can be much more valuable than a more extensive report delivered too late to be of any use.
 However, keep in mind that…

 Everything online lives forever.

 Think before you post.
 Nothing on the web is truly private, even if you think it’s on a closed network.
 It can easily be shared and could spread globally.
 Not to mention long-term storage of information—Twitter recently gave its archived posts to the Library of Congress for posterity.
-A good rule of thumb is not to post anything you wouldn’t be comfortable seeing on the front page of The News Tribune.
-In addition you must consider confidentiality when determining what information is appropriate to post, including laws such as FERPA, by which we are required to abide.
+A good rule of thumb is not to post anything you wouldn’t be comfortable seeing on The News Tribune's front page.
+It would be best if you also considered confidentiality when determining what information is appropriate to post, including laws such as FERPA, by which we are required to abide.
 For more information on FERPA, please see pugetsound.edu/academics/academic-offices/academic-advising-registrar/know-educational-rights.

 Accept and monitor comments.

-It is recommended to delete comments or posts that contain profanity, obvious spam, and any messages that are discriminatory or otherwise offensive.
-You may consider posting a disclaimer on your social media site that you reserve the right to remove such comments.
+It is recommended to delete comments or posts containing profanity, obvious spam, and any discriminatory or otherwise offensive messages.
+You may consider posting a disclaimer on your social media site to reserve the right to remove such comments.

 Separate personal and professional social media.

-Keep content appropriate to your personal accounts off your professional sites, and vice versa.
-If your social media presence is representing your Puget Sound department, group, organization, or activity, you are also representing your own professional reputation and the college.
+Keep content appropriate to your personal accounts off your professional sites and vice versa.
+If your social media presence represents your Puget Sound department, group, organization, or activity, you are also representing your own professional reputation and the college.
 Even on your personal site or when posting on university accounts and pages, if you indicate that you are affiliated with Puget Sound, visitors to the site may perceive that you are speaking on behalf of the college.
-If you see something you think merits an official university response, please contact the Office of Communications.
+If you see something you think merits an official university response; please contact the Office of Communications.

 Make sure you follow high-security protocols with your social media passwords.
 If someone hacks your personal account, that’s an inconvenience.
 If someone hacks your university account, there’s a much larger problem.
 You could lose access to that whole account, and worse, someone unknown could potentially post inappropriate things that look like they’re coming from the university.

-Also related to security, pay attention to the privacy and security settings on your accounts, especially on Facebook.
-Consider carefully where you post certain media, as some sites may have policies about being able to use your images indiscriminately without your permission.
+Also related to security, pay attention to your accounts' privacy and security settings, especially on Facebook.
+Consider carefully where you post certain media, as some sites may have policies about using your images indiscriminately without your permission.